mikalv/awesome-qt-qml/README.md

 * [GATutorial-QML](https://github.com/lasconic/GATutorial-QML) - A simple integration of Google Analytics with Qt Quick for iOS and Android.
 * [QtAdMob](https://github.com/yevgeniy-logachev/QtAdMob) - QtAdMob is a C++ lib for Qt with QML support, which allows to show ads from AdMob on Android and iOS platforms.
 * [Kirigami](https://techbase.kde.org/Kirigami) - lightweight user interface framework for mobile and convergent applications.
+* [DFL](https://gitlab.com/desktop-frameworks) - A collection of pure Qt libraries useful in building a Desktop Environment.
+* [QDocumentView](https://gitlab.com/extraqt/qdocumentview) - QDocumentView is a widget to render multi-page documents.
+Also provided is the abstract QDocument class, which can be used to build backends for various single/multi-page document formats, like PDF, DjVu, etc.

 ## Styling
 * [fluid](https://github.com/lirios/fluid) - Fluid is a collection of cross-platform QtQuick components for building fluid and dynamic applications.